 - Oak: A wide grained wood that can be weak depending on the weather; care and maintenance will help to reduce cracks.

-You don’t have to add any engravings – you can leave it as it is if you wish.
-Many people choose to add the individual’s name, birth date, and the date they passed away.
+Memorial benches are a tribute to a loved one, so many people choose to personalise them with the individual’s name, birth date, and the date they passed away.
 Most cemetery benches can be engraved to include a special message about your loved one.

 You should be able to add a personalised engraving.
 Some popular examples include: